victorlearned/hw-agent-calendar/README.md

 Assumptions:

+That an agentId is valid and that i'm not worrying about checking it's authenticity Not worrying about API auth
 An agent can only have 1 associated calendar
 Only allowing for google calendar integrations
 Only allow meetings of 30 or 1 hour time duratoins